tigerfarm/arduino/ElectricImp/README.md

 Next:
 ````
+Update Twilio colleagues on my progress, and include the sensor data link.
 Setup and use development environment such as: STREAMING_ACCESS_KEY.
-Update Twilio colleagues on my progress, and include the sensor data link.
 Send an SMS from my Imp device.
+Low battery use.
+Example, have my Imp outside to get outside sensor values.
 Use NodeMCU to retrieve the sensor data.
 Use I2C to communications with Arduino devices.
 ````